yulequan/3D-Caffe/README.md

 For other installation issues, please follow the offical instructions of [Caffe](http://caffe.berkeleyvision.org/installation.html).

-It has been tested successfully on Ubuntu 14.04 with CUDA 8.0 and CuDNN 5.0.
+It has been tested successfully on Ubuntu 14.04 with a) CUDA 8.0 and CuDNN 5.0; b) CUDA 7.5 and CuDNN4.0.

 ### Note
 - We use **HDF5DataLayer** to read data when we do 3D operation.
 You need to generate the hdf5 data from original data type.
 You can refer [this](https://github.com/BVLC/caffe/tree/master/matlab/hdf5creation) to generate your own h5 data using Matlab.